ads-capstone-su23/599_team_project/README.md

 * Term frequency-inverse document frequency (TF-IDF) vectorization
 * Sentiment Analysis
 * Topic Modeling
+* Text classification

 ## Overview

-In today's fast-paced digital world, the constant influx of news, especially negative news, can be distracting and even detrimental to mental health (Blades, 2021).
+In today's fast-paced digital world, the constant influx of news – especially news with highly negative content – can be distracting and even detrimental to mental health (Blades, 2021).
 Simultaneously, manually sifting and curating positive or even "silver-lining" news stories requires intentionality and is tedious and time-consuming.
-News consumers may also view some negative news as necessary; for example, "hard" information like timely, impactful, and current events is reality.
-Many sources will continue to provide hard news of all valances, positive or negative.
-Herein lies an opportunity for the curation of positive, personalized news.
+As many news consumers may also view some negative news to be necessary - for example, "hard" information like timely, impactful, and current events is reality - many sources will continue to provide hard news of all valances, positive or negative.
+However, herein lies an opportunity to curate positive and personalized news that meets (exceeds) consumer topic and timing preferences.

 ## Selected Dataset: